MicrosoftDocs/well-architected/well-architected/service-guides/azure-log-analytics.md

 Azure Advisor will also recommend [changing pricing commitment tier](/azure/azure-monitor/logs/change-pricing-tier) for the whole workspace based on overall usage volume.

 ## Operational excellence

-[Operational excellence](../operational-excellence/index.yml) refers to ensuring workload quality through standardized processes and team cohesion, defining operational procedures for development practices, observability, and release management.
-Use the following information to minimize the operational toil for Log Analytics workspaces in your workload.
+Operational Excellence primarily focuses on procedures for **development practices, observability, and release management**.

+The [Operational Excellence design principles](../operational-excellence/principles.md) provide a high-level design strategy for achieving those goals towards the operational requirements of the workload.

 ### Design checklist

+Start your design strategy based on the [**design review checklist for Operational Excellence**](../operational-excellence/checklist.md) for defining processes for observability, testing, and deployment related to Log Analytics workspaces.

 > [!div class="checklist"]
 > - **Ensure that operations staff is trained on Kusto Query Language (KQL)** and can create or modify queries when needed.
 If operators are unable to write or modify queries, it can slow down critical troubleshooting or other functions as they will have to rely on other teams to do that work for them.